CondensationDS/Condensation/README.md

 ## Contribute

+**Raising awareness and educating about Condensation** The first thing we want is to educate on how innovative is Condensation to build solutions.
+Indeed, this new kind of database bridging the gap between mutable and immutable structures, has many benefits such as end-to-end encryption, multi-device synchronization, collaboration, offline-first, and much more we didn't yet described.
+To raise awareness about the project, producing educational material is critical.
+It can be articles, use cases, diagrams, advices and testimonials from your experience.
+We build this community to support your content, we will always do the best to enhance your positive impact on the project.

+**Contributing by porting the core**
+The priority is now to port the code to other systems as Condensation is mainly on the client side.
+For the immutable part of Condensation, specifications are now exhaustively described and we are available to guide you into each step.
+Are you interested in contributing?
+We can give you more details on the next priorities and connect you with the community.

-We are currently building our contribution framework, if you are interested in contributing we can give you more details on the next priorities.
-You can get in touch at info@condensationDB.com
+You can get in touch at info@condensationDB.com.

 ## Main links